 The job of the Chapter 7 Bankruptcy Trustee is to seize any non-exempt property and divide up those proceeds among creditors.
 There are many state and federal exemptions that usually protect the majority of household items and often a home or first car from seizure.
-Debtors with boats, motor homes, second houses or other property subject to seizure may prefer Chapter 13 bankruptcy to protect their property from being seized.
+Debtors with boats, motor homes, second houses or other property subject to seizure may prefer a Chapter 13 bankruptcy to protect their property from being seized.

-A Chapter 11 Business Bankruptcy is a legal process by which a business may declare bankruptcy but continue to operate under the direction of a court-appointed trustee.
+A Chapter 11 Business Bankruptcy is a legal process by which a business may declare bankruptcy, but continue to operate under the direction of a court-appointed trustee.
 This process is called “reorganization,” because the trustee reorganizes the business to be more efficient and to be able to pay the creditors of the business.
-The bankruptcy court may also reorganize how the business pays all or part of its debts.
+The bankruptcy court may also reorganize how the business pays all or parts of its debts.
 Chapter 11 bankruptcy is usually sought and granted in the case where the value of the business is greater than the sum of its assets; in other words, the business has a significant amount of goodwill as a “going concern” which would be lost if the business were sold or liquidated.

-In many cases, a business may re-emerge from Chapter 11 and continue to operate normally.
+In many cases, a business may re-emerge from Chapter 11 bankruptcy and continue to operate normally.
 In other cases, the reorganized business can be sold after some period of time.